kwur/new-kwur-site/_posts/2014-10-23-five-songs-to-listen-to-curated-by-tommy-kruise.md

 ---
 <div class="pf-content">
   <p>
-    Tommy Kruise is an OG Canadian beat maker.&nbsp;Hailing from outside of Montreal, he's a master of the chopped and screwed and channels Southern rap like it's nobody's bussiness.&nbsp;<span style="font-size: 13px; line-height: 20.7999992370605px;">He's going on tour with RL Grime and Branchez and will be in St. Louis</span><span style="font-size: 13px; line-height: 20.7999992370605px;">&nbsp;November 15th at the Old Rock House.
-I figured now would be a great time to ask him</span>&nbsp;if he could tell us&nbsp;5 songs he's been banging recently and boy did he deliver.
-All but the last one have music videos too!&nbsp;Check out his new EP&nbsp;<a href="https://soundcloud.com/tommykruise/sets/f-te-foreign-free-dl-link-in">F&Ecirc;TE FOREIGN</a>&nbsp;(free DL) and his 5 songs below.&nbsp;
+    Tommy Kruise is an OG Canadian beat maker.
+Hailing from outside of Montreal, he's a master of the chopped and screwed and channels Southern rap like it's nobody's bussiness. <span style="font-size: 13px; line-height: 20.7999992370605px;">He's going on tour with RL Grime and Branchez and will be in St. Louis</span><span style="font-size: 13px; line-height: 20.7999992370605px;"> November 15th at the Old Rock House.
+I figured now would be a great time to ask him</span> if he could tell us 5 songs he's been banging recently and boy did he deliver.
+All but the last one have music videos too!
+Check out his new EP <a href="https://soundcloud.com/tommykruise/sets/f-te-foreign-free-dl-link-in">FÊTE FOREIGN</a> (free DL) and his 5 songs below.
   </p>

   <p>
-    &nbsp;

   </p>

   <p>
     <span style="color: rgb(51, 51, 51); font-family: 'Lucida Grande', Verdana, Arial, Helvetica, sans-serif; font-size: 11px; background-color: rgb(255, 255, 255);">1.
-VINCE STAPLES &#8211; BLUE SUEDE</span>
+VINCE STAPLES – BLUE SUEDE</span>
   </p>

   <p>